Bktero/MergeMyGpx/README.md

 ## Why this tool?

+Have you ever downloaded a GPX file with several tracks, then tried to import it in Komoot (and other another platform), just to face something like?

 ![import gpx with several tracks in komoot](./doc/import-komoot.png)

+This example is from the planner of La Vélo Francette (a bike road from Normandy to the Atlantic Ocean, in France).
+Instead of a single track that goes from Ouistreham to Château-Gontier (or further), the GPX file has one track per stage.
+Consequence: you cannot import it as once...

-While planning a trip, I found myself juggling several GPX files — some with multiple tracks, one even going in the wrong direction.
-That’s when I created an early version of MMG: a tool to generate a single, clean GPX file that Komoot (and other platforms) can handle easily.
+Back in 2023, while planning a trip, I found myself juggling several GPX files — some with multiple tracks, one even going in the wrong direction.
+That’s when I created the first version of MMG: a tool to generate a single, clean GPX file that Komoot and friends can handle easily.

 I know I’m not the only one who’s struggled to get a single, usable track when planning a long ride — so here’s this tool :)